Distraction as a Complementary Therapy for Cancer

 What is distraction?

-Distraction draws a patient into a highly interesting activity to take his or her mind off pain or discomfort.
+Distraction draws a person into a highly interesting activity to take their mind off

 Can distraction help people with cancer?